expothecary/geo_sql/README.md

 Run the usual `mix deps.get`!

+Full documentation can be generated locally with `mix docs`.

 ### Readying the Repo with `GeoSQL.init/1`

 Once added to your project, an `Ecto.Repo` can be readied for use by calling